.png)

 Where the Trulli Coast Meets a Converted Factory Floor

-Approaching the historic centre of Ostuni from the Valle d'Itria, the whitewashed city rises on its limestone hill like a chalk sketch against the sky.
-The scent of wild fennel and sun-warmed stone is real, not atmospheric invention.
+Approaching the historic centre of Ostuni from the Valle d'Itria, the whitewashed city rises on its limestone hill against the sky.
+The scent of wild fennel and sun-warmed stone is real.
 The former tobacco factory that now houses Vista Ostuni sits at the edge of that hillside world, a building with industrial bones softened by a considered restoration that preserves the original structure's weight and scale.
-Berton al Vista occupies this setting not as a hotel restaurant that happens to have a view, but as a dining room designed around the particular quality of light that falls across the Adriatic from that vantage point at dusk.
-The rooftop aperitivo hour, set between sky and the glittering smear of sea on the horizon, is the natural preamble to what follows inside.
+Berton al Vista occupies this setting as a dining room designed around the particular quality of light that falls across the Adriatic from that vantage point at dusk.
+The rooftop aperitivo hour is the preamble to what follows inside.

 Puglia as a Sourcing Argument